This article provides a practical explanation of the SMaC Recipe. After reading, you’ll understand the basics of this powerful strategy tool.

 The term SMaC can be used in a number of ways: as an adjective (Let’s build a SMaC system’), as a noun (‘SMaC lowers the risk’), and as a verb (‘Let’s SMaC this project’).
 When used correctly, a solid SMaC recipe is an operational code for converting strategic concepts into practice, and can be defined in any form and length and for any industry branch as long as it meets the specific, methodical and consistent requirements.

-The SMaC recipe, developed by Howard Putnam and described by Jim Collins and Morten Hansen in their book Great by Choice, is a tool to convert conceptual and strategic plans into reality by creating a list of action points that are specific, methodical and consistent.
+The SMaC recipe, developed by Howard Putnam and described by Collins and Hansen in their book Great by Choice, is a tool to convert conceptual and strategic plans into reality by creating a list of action points that are specific, methodical and consistent.
 By utilising the three core behaviours described in the book and combining these in creating a SMaC action plan, anyone can have their company grow into a 10X organisation and outpace competition in a highly dynamic and uncertain environment.
+Read more about growing a 10X organization in the Great by Choice summary.

 Now it’s your turn